Treatment of pleural mesothelioma in Germany

-Sarcomatous tumor is considered to be unresectable.
-The best prognosis in the perspective of treatment effectiveness and patients’ survival is characteristic for the epithelioid pleural mesothelioma.
+Sarcomatoid tumor is considered to be unresectable.
+The epithelioid pleural mesothelioma has the best prognosis in the perspective of treatment effectiveness and patients’ survival.

 Diagnostic thoracoscopy.
 Needle biopsy makes it possible to establish a clear diagnosis only in 85% of cases.
-Besides, this way of diagnostics will not allow taking a lot of biological material for the histological test.
-This way, there is not always a possibility to determine the tumor type.
-Here,they use the most informative diagnostics method – a thoracoscopy.
+Besides, this diagnostic method will not allow taking a lot of biological material for the histological test.
+That is why, it is not always possible to determine the tumor type.
+Here, the doctors use the most informative diagnostics method – a thoracoscopy.

-Doctor inserts through a small incision (up to 2 cm) a thoracoport and then a thoracoscope with the surgical instruments.
-Method allows taking enough of biological material and establishing a certain diagnosis.
-Also, thanks to thoracoscopy doctor is able to estimate the prevalence of oncological process.
+Doctor inserts a thoracoport and then a thoracoscope with the surgical instruments into the chest through a small incision (up to 2 cm).
+Method allows taking enough biological material and establishing a certain diagnosis.
+Also, thanks to thoracoscopy doctor is able to estimate the extensiveness of the oncological process.

-Only surgical methods of treatment can lengthen the patient’s life expectancy for several years.
-But in most cases pleuralmesothelioma is unresectable.
+Only surgical methods of treatment can prolong the patient’s life expectancy for several years.
+But in most cases pleural mesothelioma is inoperable.

 Only 10-15% of patients receive surgical treatment.
-Other patients receive chemotherapy and radiation therapy that give a chance to slow down the tumor growth and lengthen life expectancy for several years.
+Other patients receive chemotherapy and radiation therapy that give a chance to slow down the tumor growth and prolong life expectancy for several months.

-Favourable prognostic factors, when a person has higher chances to get positive good results from the surgery, are:
+The favourable prognostic factors, when a person has higher chances for successful surgical treatment, are the following:

 - Epithelioid type of tumor